-- On climate- & energy-related PAIs (i.e., PAIs 1 to 6), we report a positive trend on PAIs 1 to 6 between 2022 and 2023, with: - o A decrease of -10% of AXA IM Deutschland's AuM absolute total GHG emissions (PAI 1) that is mainly driven by a reduction of ownership in high emitting companies, with a decrease of Scope 3 emissions in particular, and a 2% decrease in coverage on eligible assets which is due to a slight decrease of estimated data from our data provider at end of 2023; - Our carbon footprint (PAI 2) benefits from the factors mentioned above as well as an overall increase in AuM leading to an 13% decrease, going from 128 to 111 tCO2eq/€M invested; - The average GHG intensity of investee companies (PAI 3) decreased by -5%, from 1 223 to 1 159 tCO2eq/€M of investee companies' revenues, which is mostly due to market effects: revenues the denominator have increased due to inflation, thus having a decreasing effect on the carbon intensity of investee companies; - o AXA IM Deutschland's relative exposure to fossil fuels (PAI 4) also decreased from 2.44% to 2.21% of total AuM, and the share of investements with non-renewable energy sourcing (PAI 5) also decreased from c.
+- On climate- & energy-related PAIs (i.e., PAIs 1 to 6), we report a positive trend on PAIs 1 to 6 between 2022 and 2023, with: - A decrease of -6% of AXA IM Paris' AuM absolute total GHG emissions (PAI 1) that is mainly driven by a reduction of ownership in high emitting companies, with a decrease of Scope 3 emissions in particular, and a 3% decrease in coverage on eligible assets which is due to a slight decrease of estimated data from our data provider at end of 2023; - Our carbon footprint (PAI 2) benefits from the factors mentioned above as well as an overall increase in AuM leading to an 8% decrease, going from 244 to 223 tCO2eq/€M invested; - The average GHG intensity of investee companies (PAI 3) decreased by -5%, from 1 248 to 1 188 tCO2eq/€M of investee companies' revenues, which is mostly due to market effects: revenues the denominator have increased due to inflation, thus having a decreasing effect on the carbon intensity of investee companies; - AXA IM Paris' relative exposure to fossil fuels (PAI 4) also decreased from 5.12% to 4.7% of total AuM, and the share of investements with non-renewable energy sourcing (PAI 5) also decreased from c.
 64% to c.
-59%; - Lastly, the trend on the PAI 6 varies depending on the sector, with a positive trend measured on all sectors except on the Agriculture, forestry and fishing, Wholesale and retail trade and Real estate sectors; - On the biodiversity-related PAI (i.e., PAI 7): following significant evolutions in our data providers methodology (S&P Trucost and Findox), we report a relative exposure to activities negatively affecting biodiversity-sensitive areas increasing from c.
-1.1% of total AuM in 2022 to c.
-2.8% in 2023, but with very limited comparability as a result.
-Changes are also due to an increase in the data coverage (in particular from S&P Trucost) although the data coverage remains particularly low on this PAI (only going from 3% in 2022 to 7% in 2023 of eligible assets).
-We will continue to engage with policy-makers, data providers and corporates to support enhance usability and comparability of this metric; - On the water-related PAI (i.e., PAI 8): we report an emissions to water ratio decreasing from c.
-0.006 t/€M invested in 2022 to c.
-0.005 in 2023 (coverage on eligible assets remaining the same, at 15%).
-These emissions remain very low but have to be nuanced by the low data coverage; - On the waste-related PAI (i.e., PAI 9): we report an impact increasing from c.
-0.81 t/€M invested in 2022 to c.
-1.25 in 2023 (coverage on eligible assets remaining the same, at 33% of eligible assets), mainly due to changes in ownership on some industrial sectors between 2022 and 2023;
+61%; - Lastly, the trend on the PAI 6 varies depending on the sector, with a positive trend measured on all sectors except on the Agriculture, forestry and fishing, Construction, Wholesale and retail trade and Real estate sectors; - On the biodiversity-related PAI (i.e., PAI 7): following significant evolutions in our data providers methodology (S&P Trucost and Findox), we report a relative exposure to activities negatively affecting biodiversity-sensitive areas increasing from c.
+2.3% of total AuM in 2022 to c.
+5.7% in 2023, but with very limited comparability as a result.
+Changes are also due to an increase in the data coverage (in particular from S&P Trucost) - although the data coverage remains particularly low on this PAI (only going from 5% in 2022 to 7% in 2023 on eligible assets).
+We will continue to engage with policy-makers, data providers and corporates to support enhanced usability and comparability of this metric;